rishabkr29/rishabkr29/README.md

 - 🌱 Currently learning **ROS2 with C++**, along with advanced **Control Concepts**.
 - 👯 Looking to collaborate on **Robotics projects and autonomous navigation**.
 - 🤔 Seeking guidance on **Advanced motion planning and SLAM implementation**.
-- 💬 Ask me about **Robotics Kinematics, Dynamics, Control, and sensor integration**.
+- 💬 Ask me about **Robotics Kinematics, Dynamics, Control, and Sensor integration**.
 - ⚡ Fun fact: Training for **IRONMAN 70.3 Goa** and recently completed a **21.1 km run in 2:40 at the SKF Goa Marathon**!

 Let me know if you want to add anything else! 🚀